-• Fentanyl, Ketamine, Morphine, Versed and Valium are scheduled drugs.
-If a medication is only partially administered then the paramedic or intermediate must account for the all of the unused portion.

-- It is preferred to have a nurse or physician witness the waste of the drug.
+- Fentanyl, Ketamine, Morphine, Versed and Valium are controlled drugs.
+If a medication is only partially administered, the paramedic or AEMT must account for the all of the unused portion. - To insure the medications are properly accounted for, all paramedics and AEMTs will document: - o The drug name - o The amount used - The amount wasted - o The signature of a second witness if there is wastage. - One witness will be the paramedic or AEMT wasting the medication and the second witness signature will be the nurse/physician/pharmacist or EMT who witnessed the disposal of the medication.
+Both witnesses will sign the run sheet. - It is preferred to have a nurse or physician witness drug wastage.
 A pharmacist can also be a witness if a nurse or physician is not available.
-Using another EMS provider to witness wastage should be avoided unless the EMS provider cannot obtain a nurse, physician, or pharmacist to witness same.
-If a certified EMS person does witness the wastage, they can be of higher, equal or lower certification level. - To insure the medications are properly accounted for, all paramedics and intermediates will document: - The drug name - The amount used - The amount wasted - The signature of a second witness if there is wastage. - One witness will be the paramedic or intermediate wasting the medication and the second witness signature will be the nurse/physician/pharmacist or EMT who witnessed the disposal of the medication.
-Both witnesses will sign the run sheet. - The GMVEMSC run sheets have a dedicated area for this documentation and required signature lines.
-Those using other types of run sheets should document the above information and the required signatures.
-Some hospitals also require the use of the GMVEMSC approved Controlled Drug Usage Form in addition to documentation on the run sheet.
-This GMVEMSC approved form must be filled out for any scheduled drug use even if there is no wastage.
-This information shall be on both the original EMS department form and the hospital copy for reference if needed.
+Using another EMS provider to witness wastage should be avoided unless the EMS provider cannot obtain a nurse, physician, or pharmacist as a witness.
+EMS personnel witnessing drug wastage can be of higher, equal or lower certification level.